nanvel/blog/2017/11/trading.md

 Some bots are designed to get profit from market inafficiency (not enough liquidity to process orders efficiently, for example).

 They are basically not impacting price much, they are waiting for other to move price, jump in and make profit.

+Also popular strategy is grid trading, it does not move price, only adds liquidity.

 ## TA